Kirpan: Canada

 In most public places in Canada a kirpan is allowed, although there have been some court cases regarding carrying on school premises.
 In the 2006 Supreme Court of Canada decision of Multani v Commission scolaire Marguerite‑Bourgeoys the court held that the banning of the kirpan in a school environment offended Canada's Charter of Rights and Freedoms, and that the restriction could not be upheld under s.
 1 of the Charter, as per R v Oakes.
-The issue started when a 12-year-old schoolboy dropped a 20 cm (8-inch) long kirpan in school.
+The issue started when a 12-year-old schoolboy dropped a 20 cm long kirpan in school.
 School staff and parents were very concerned, and the student was required to attend school under police supervision until the court decision was reached.
 A student is allowed to have a kirpan on his person if it is sealed and secured.

 In September 2008, Montreal police announced that a 13-year-old student was to be charged after he allegedly threatened another student with his kirpan.
 The court found the student not guilty of assault with the kirpan, but guilty of threatening his schoolmates, and he was granted an absolute discharge on 15 April 2009.

 On 9 February 2011, the National Assembly of Quebec unanimously voted to ban kirpans from the provincial parliament buildings.
 However, despite opposition from the Bloc Québécois, it was voted that the kirpan be allowed in federal parliamentary buildings.

 As of 27 November 2017, Transport Canada has updated its Prohibited Items list to allow Sikhs to wear kirpans smaller than 6 cm in length on all domestic and international flights (except to the United States).

-Today, many Khalsa Sikhs in Canada freely wear their kirpans in public.
+As of 2024, many Khalsa Sikhs in Canada freely wear their kirpans in public.
 An example of this is Canadian politician Jagmeet Singh, who wears his kirpan.